babisingh/mysite/content/home/contact.md

 Please drop a line at this mail id for:

 * cool project collaborations related with science, creativity, genomics, neuroscience, psychology, AI.
-* prison stories or why I escaped.
+* prison stories (or why I escaped).
 * guidelines for an unplanned trip to Camino de Santiago
-* cultural changes and how to stay objective
+* Cultural changes; adaption, transition and transformation
 * Jungian psychology, darkness of depression
 * my preferred list of podcasts
 * trick I discovered (finally) to learn new languages

-or just say hello:
+or just to say hello.